-Spinalis Botswana Spinal Cord Injury Rehab Project is a three-year partnership between the Botswana Ministry of Health (MoH) and the Spinalis Foundation in Sweden.
-The project is part financed by the Swedish International Development Cooperation Agency (Sida).
-The aim of the project is to build capacity for comprehensive spinal cord injury (SCI) rehabilitation within the Botswana Public Health Care Services.
+Spinalis Botswana Spinal Cord Injury Rehabilitation Project was a three-year partnership between the Ministry of Health (MoH) in Botswana and the Spinalis Foundation in Sweden.
+The project was partly financed by Sida.
+The aim of the project was to build capacity for comprehensive spinal cord injury (SCI) rehabilitation within the Botswana public health care services.

-Basic public health care is comparatively well developed in Botswana but the knowledge and the resources for rehabilitation of persons living with SCI are very limited.
-Persons living with SCI in Botswana, whom are lacking insurance coverage, are not given any proper rehabilitation nor any relevant technical aids.
-Persons with insurance coverage (mainly victims of road traffic accidents) could get limited rehabilitation in South Africa as well as be given basic technical aids.
-The MoH acknowledges this situation and in 2009 Spinalis was asked to set up a SCI rehabilitation project at Botswana’s largest public referral hospital, Princess Marina Hospital (PMH) in Gaborone, the capital of Botswana.
+Basic public health care is comparatively well developed in Botswana however, knowledge and resources for rehabilitation of persons with SCI are limited.
+Persons living with SCI in Botswana who are lacking insurance coverage, were unlikely to get proper rehabilitation or relevant technical aids.
+Persons with insurance coverage (mainly victims of road traffic crashes or private insurances) could get some rehabilitation in South Africa as well as be given basic technical aids.
+The MoH did acknowledge this situation and in 2009 Spinalis was asked to assist in setting up a SCI rehabilitation centre at the largest public referral hospital, Princess Marina Hospital (PMH) in Gaborone, the capital of Botswana.

-The clinical phase of the project started in April 2010 and was located to the orthopaedic ward at the PMH.
-A very limited number of local staff, one physiotherapist, one occupational therapist, one nurse and a part time medical doctor, was assigned to the project.
-The Swedish team consisted of one physiotherapist/project coordinator on site full time and one physiotherapist, one occupational therapist, one nurse, two medical doctors and a project director on site for longer or shorter periods.
+The clinical phase of the project started in May 2010 and the unit were then located at the orthopaedic wards at the PMH.
+A limited number of local staff, one physiotherapist, one occupational therapist, one nurse and a part time medical doctor, was assigned to the project.
+The Swedish team consisted of one physiotherapist/project coordinator on site full time and one occupational therapist, one physiotherapist, one rehab coach, one nurse, two medical doctors and a project director on site for longer or shorter periods.

 The challenges during the first year were tough and multiple.
-Patients were kept in their beds most of the time with no real program for rehabilitation.
-Care was insufficient, bedsores frequent and patients that could eventually be discharged were often discharged without the relevant technical aids.
+Patients were kept in their beds most of the time with no real understanding or structure of rehabilitation, basic care was insufficient, bedsores frequent and patients were often discharged without relevant technical aids.

-Although the project were well ahead of the plan, the challenges for the second year were considerable; the quality of care had to be further increased, staff training intensified, guidelines implemented and a sustainable supply chain for equipment, consumables and technical aids to be developedt.
+Now when all staff involved in the care and rehabilitation of the patients were specially trained, rehabilitation were on-going 24/7, during morning routines, during meals, and in the evenings.
+The challenges were still considerable; the quality of care had to be further increased, staff training intensified, guidelines implemented and a sustainable supply chain for equipment, consumables and technical aids to be developed.
 Most important, the long-term resources for the centre within the Botswana public health care services had to be secured.